Rail transport in Malaysia: Peninsular Malaysia

-A total of 438 km of the network is double-tracked and electrified.
-They include portions of the West Coast Line between Gemas and Padang Besar and the entire Port Klang branch line as well as Batu Caves branch line.
-The double-tracked and electrified portions between Tanjung Malim and Pulau Sebang/Tampin, and between Padang Besar and Padang Rengas, as well as the Port Klang, Batu Caves and Butterworth branch lines are used for commuter rail services.
+Currently, a total of 767 km from the 1,776 km railway network is double-tracked and electrified.
+The tracks include a portion of the West Coast Line (from Gemas to Padang Besar) as well as the entire Port Klang and Batu Caves branch lines.
+The rail lines from Tanjung Malim to Pulau Sebang/Tampin, Padang Besar to Ipoh, as well as the Port Klang, Batu Caves and Butterworth branch lines are used for commuter rail services.